finanzcheck/AOM/README.md

 Run integration tests with `./console tests:run --group AOM_Integration`.

+## Logging

+Various console-commands and background tasks (importing, merging etc.) write their logs to `aom-tasks.log`.
+All other logs (visitor requests, requests to this plugin's API endpoints, Piwik UI interactions etc.) are written to `aom.log`.
+All log files are stored in Piwik's main directory.

 ## Changelog

 __0.1.0__
 * first release

 ## License

 GPL v3 / fair use

 ## Support